-Eventually you get to the bottom, next to the lake.
+Eventually you reach the lake.
 This scenery is super idyllic.
-The 3rd campsite is near here (use pictures below as reference; either you camp at the end of the descent (Bahia de los Tempanos), or on the peninsula (Bahia de Hornos, called Peninsula Ventisquero).
+There are two options for camspites (use pictures below as reference; either you camp at the end of the descent (Bahia de los Tempanos), or on Peninsula Ventisquero itself (Bahia de Hornos)

-On the peninsula, you can always just get your water from Lago Viedma, but remember, cows graze this area (and could do so in the streams), so just be mindful where you’re getting your water from and use a filter if necessary.
-I think from many of the videos I’ve seen on the Huemul Circuit, this is where many people end up camping b/c of the sensational views you get for sunset and sunrise on the glacier, and you get an extra 1 hour headstart the next day.
+On the peninsula, you get your water from Lago Viedma, but remember, cows graze this area (and could do so in the streams), so just be mindful where you’re getting your water from and use a filter if necessary.
+From many of the videos I’ve seen on the Huemul Circuit, this is where many people end up camping b/c of the sensational views you get for sunset and sunrise on the glacier, and you get an extra 1 hour headstart the next day.

 On the picture above of the peninsula, see the red pin at the very top?
 This is a spot my friend and I relaxed on for about 30 mins.
 There are lots of good places to sit and relax, but I like this one in particular as you get sensational views of Viedma glacier, the surrounding mountains, and the lake (as per picture below)

 Lastly, as you go to bed, I would HIGHLY suggest waking up for sunrise, even if it’s Patagonian summer where sunrise is SUPER early.
-And definitely take pictures of the sunset.
-These are absolutely magical experiences.
-Yes, you’re dead tired, but years from now you’ll remember the awesome view of the sunrise you saw, not the sleep you lost.
+Yes, you’re dead tired, but years from now, you’ll remember the awesome view of the sunrise you saw, not the sleep you lost.